-ENG 100 - Intermediate Writing (3)
+ENG 100 - Intermediate Writing (3) °

-Introduction to and review of paragraph and essay writing skills with emphasis on unity, support, and coherence of ideas.
-A general review of vocabulary, homophones, grammar, punctuation, and usage.
-An introduction to college-level research skills and analysis of short fiction.
+A study of intermediate writing skills, with emphasis on unity, support, and coherence of ideas.
+Includes a general review of vocabulary, homophones, grammar, punctuation, usage, and paragraph and essay writing skills.
+Also covers college-level research skills and analysis of short fiction.